savonet/book/language.md

 Let us explain how this script should be thought of as a way of describing how to generate a stream generator.
-In order to construct the stream generator, Liquidsoap will execute the function `list.map`{.liquidsoap} which will produce the list obtained by applying the function `note`{.liquidsoap} on each elements of the list and, in turn, this function will be replaced by its definition, which consists of a `sine` generator.
+In order to construct the stream generator, Liquidsoap will execute the function `list.map`{.liquidsoap} which will produce the list obtained by applying the function `note`{.liquidsoap} on each element of the list and, in turn, this function will be replaced by its definition, which consists of a `sine` generator.
 The execution of the script will act as if Liquidsoap successively replaced the second line by